-If CAISO determines that it is necessary to reserve MWh to satisfy potential dispatches under this Agreement without violating present or future limitations on the discharge of air pollutants or contaminants into the atmosphere specified by any federal, state, regional or local law by any regulation, air quality implementation plan, or permit condition promulgated or imposed by any Governmental Authority, the terms and conditions of such reservation shall be set out on Schedule P.

 4.9 Test Dispatch Notices

 (a) Availability Tests

 (i) CAISO may from time to time test the Availability of a Unit by requiring the Unit to Deliver Energy pursuant to a Test Dispatch Notice provided to Owner’s Scheduling Coordinator using the procedures described in Section 4.2 and 4.3.
 CAISO, without cause, may request one Availability Test each Contract Year.
 CAISO may request additional Availability Tests if the Unit fails to comply fully with a Dispatch Notice.
 CAISO shall not request an Availability Test for a hydroelectric Unit during periods of constrained water availability.
-Lack of available water shall not be deemed to result in a failed test and reduction of the Unit Availability Limit for a hydroelectric Unit.
+Lack of available water shall not be deemed to result in a failed test and reduction of the RMR Contract Capacity for a hydroelectric Unit.

 (ii) Owner may request an Availability Test at any time.
 CAISO shall issue a Test Dispatch Notice within three days after receipt of Owner’s request, but for good cause, CAISO may reschedule the test to a date acceptable to Owner.
 Owner’s request shall state the amount of Energy to be produced.
 The effect of operations pursuant to such a request is set out in Section 5.3.